Looking for some x-rated but enlightening bedtime reading?

 “If Hemingway had been a porn star, this is how he would have written.”

-Though we might not go so far as to say the work is a masterpiece of modern memoirs, it is an excellent piece of work that not only offers up the darker side of life as a porn star for scrutiny but also the highs.
-Of course, there is plenty of detail in her accounts of the sex which makes for titivating reading.
+An excellent piece of work that not only offers up the darker side of life as a porn star for scrutiny… but also the highs.
+Of course, there is plenty of detail in her accounts of the sex which makes for an enjoyable read!

 Lights, Camera, Sex is the autobiographical account of the 1980s porn icon, Christy Canyon (real name Melissa Kaye Bardizbanian).
 An inductee into the AVN Hall of Fame, Canyon has performed in over 100 adult movies under several pseudonyms including Tara White, Linda Daniel, Sara wine and DeeDee.